Considering a career in dispute resolution? You’re onto something.

 Ultimately, your decision hinges on your passions, goals and readiness for the journey ahead.

 ‘If you have a genuine interest in family dynamics or work in a related field, such as family law, social work or child welfare, FDRP is a natural progression,’ says Linda.
-‘But if you want flexibility in how you apply your mediation skills, NMAS offers a broader pathway.’
+‘But if you want flexibility in how you apply your mediation skills, AMDRAS offers a broader pathway.’

 Still unsure – but just want to get going?